-When the Use Default DDC option is unticked, AdderLink Infinity will use the EDID that is reported by the monitor connected to the receiver unit.
+When the Use Default DDC option is unticked, ADDERLink INFINITY will use the EDID that is reported by the monitor connected to the receiver unit.
 However, if you tick the Use Default DDC option, you can then select from a range of preset video resolutions from the Choose Default DDC drop down box.
-Once selected, ALIF100T unit will report itself capable of only supporting this one video resolution.
-Please note that all of the listed video resolutions are single link DVI with a maximum pixel clock of 165MHz and a 60Hz refresh rate.
+Once selected, ALIF101T unit will report itself to prefer this video mode.

-Enable Hot Plug Detect...
+Enable Hot Plug Detect on change of display

-When this option is ticked, every time the monitor is changed at the receiver unit, a hot plug detect message will be sent to the graphics card of the PC attached to the ALIF100T unit.
+When this option is ticked, every time the monitor is changed at the receiver unit, hot plug state changes are sent to the graphics card of the PC attached to the ALIFIOIT unit as if a screen has just been attached.